Comics: Comics studies

 Cross-cultural study of comics is complicated by the great difference in meaning and scope of the words for "comics" in different languages.
 The French term for comics, bandes dessinées ("drawn strip") emphasizes the juxtaposition of drawn images as a defining factor, which can imply the exclusion of even photographic comics.
-The term manga is used in Japanese to indicate all forms of comics, cartooning, and caricature.
+Manga is used in Japanese to indicate all forms of comics, cartooning, and caricature, regardless of origin.

 Terminology

 The term comics refers to the comics medium when used as an uncountable noun and thus takes the singular: "comics is a medium" rather than "comics are a medium".
-When comic appears as a countable noun it refers to instances of the medium, such as individual comic strips or comic books: "Tom's comics are in the basement."
+When comic appears as a countable noun, it refers to instances of the medium, such as individual comic strips or comic books: "Tom's comics are in the basement."

 Panels are individual images containing a segment of action, often surrounded by a border.
 Prime moments in a narrative are broken down into panels via a process called encapsulation.
 The reader puts the pieces together via the process of closure by using background knowledge and an understanding of panel relations to combine panels mentally into events.
 The size, shape, and arrangement of panels each affect the timing and pacing of the narrative.
 The contents of a panel may be asynchronous, with events depicted in the same image not necessarily occurring at the same time.

 A caption (the yellow box) gives the narrator a voice.
 The characters' dialogue appears in speech balloons.
 The tail of the balloon indicates the speaker.

 Text is frequently incorporated into comics via speech balloons, captions, and sound effects.
 Speech balloons indicate dialogue (or thought, in the case of thought balloons), with tails pointing at their respective speakers.
 Captions can give voice to a narrator, convey characters' dialogue or thoughts, or indicate place or time.
-Speech balloons themselves are strongly associated with comics, such that the addition of one to an image is sufficient to turn the image into comics.
+Speech balloons themselves are strongly associated with comics, such that the addition of one to an image is sufficient to turn the image into a comic.
 Sound effects mimic non-vocal sounds textually using onomatopoeia sound-words.

-Cartooning is most frequently used in making comics, traditionally using ink (especially India ink) with dip pens or ink brushes; mixed media and digital technology have become common.
+Cartooning is most frequently used in making comics, traditionally using ink (especially India ink) with dip pens or ink brushes; mixed media and digital technology have also become common.
 Cartooning techniques such as motion lines and abstract symbols are often employed.

 While comics are often the work of a single creator, the labour of making them is frequently divided between a number of specialists.
 There may be separate writers and artists, and artists may specialize in parts of the artwork such as characters or backgrounds, as is common in Japan.
 Particularly in American superhero comic books, the art may be divided between a penciller, who lays out the artwork in pencil; an inker, who finishes the artwork in ink; a colourist; and a letterer, who adds the captions and speech balloons.